Rokhlin property and approximate representability for inclusions of index-finite type: Introduction

-Related to a tracial version of $\mathcal{Z}$-stability and strict comparision property, we think that our generalization of Rokhlin property is optimal in the sense that both notions are best suited with completely positive maps of order zero and our notions naturally induce such maps.
+We say a few words about how different the strong and weak Rokhlin property are.
+Comparing to the strict Rokhlin property or finite Rokhlin dimension, we find a difficulty to show the permanence of regularity properties which allow functorial operations like tensor product and composition of maps, for instance having finite nuclear dimension, absorbing a given strongly self-absorbing $C\sp*$-algebra, having finite stable rank one under a weak tracial Rokhlin property without further assumptions.
+On the other hand, a tracial version of $\mathcal{Z}$-stability and strict comparison are observed to pass from the larger algebra to the smaller algebra assuming the weak tracial Rokhlin property only.
 This paper is organized as follows; In section \ref{S:notation} we review the definition of an inclusion of unital $C\sp*$-algebras of index-finite type and an order zero map between $C\sp*$-algebras, establish notations for them, and prove some basic properties related to both of them.
 In section \ref{S:Rokhlin} we define the generalized tracial Rokhlin property for an inclusion of unital $C\sp*$-algebras of index-finite type $P\subset A$ and induce an order zero map from $P$ to the sequence algebra of $A$.
-In section \ref{S:approxrepresentability}, we define the dual notion of the generalized tracial Rokhlin property called the generalized traical approximate representability for an inclusion of unital $C\sp*$-algebras of index-finite type $P\subset A$ and induce that there is an order zero map from the $C\sp*$-basic construction to the sequence algebra of $A$.
-In section \ref{}, we show a duality between two notions introduced in previous sections.
+In section \ref{S:approxrepresentability}, we define the dual notion of the generalized tracial Rokhlin property called the generalized tracial approximate representability for an inclusion of unital $C\sp*$-algebras of index-finite type $P\subset A$ and induce that there is an order zero map from the $C\sp*$-basic construction to the sequence algebra of $A$.
+In section \ref{S:tracial}, we show a duality between two notions introduced in previous sections.
 Finally we show that the permanence of the tracial $\mathcal{Z}$-absorption and the strict comparison property for inclusion of unital $C\sp*$-algebras.